NativeScript/docs/content/guide/testing.md

 ---
-title: Testing
+title: Unit Testing
 ---

-::: warning Note
+::: info Note about e2e testing
-Be sure you have prepare/built/run the app at least once before starting the unit test runner.
+For more information about e2e/integration testing, you can use [Maestro](https://nstudio.io/blog/maestro-ui-testing-nativescript) or the [`@nativescript/detox` plugin](https://docs.nativescript.org/plugins/detox.html).
 :::

-For more information about end-to-end testing, see [`@nativescript/detox` plugin](https://docs.nativescript.org/plugins/detox.html).

 Regularly writing and executing unit tests using tools like [Jasmine](http://jasmine.github.io/), [Mocha](https://mochajs.org/) with [Chai](http://chaijs.com/), or [QUnit](https://qunitjs.com/) through the NativeScript CLI helps ensure proper functioning of new features and prevents regressions in existing functionality during app development.